Top 25 Most Common Scrap Metals

 Aluminum Car/Truck Rims

-Aluminum rims are all over the place and not just on cars or trucks.
-A lot of off-road vehicles, scooters, motorcycles, and even some lawnmowers will have aluminum rims on them that you can scrap.
+Aluminum rims are everywhere, not just on cars or trucks.
+Many off-road vehicles, scooters, motorcycles, and even some lawnmowers will have aluminum rims that you can scrap.
 Always make sure to take the tires off!

 Learn More